BND Hamburger Icon

 Cash-free businesses even face legislation.
 In 2019, Philadelphia became the first city in the U.S. to ban cash-free businesses.
 In 2020, New York City followed suit and Seattle and Detroit may be next.

-Accepting digital payments ― along with cash ― offers significant benefits to business owners, workers and customers:
+Accepting digital payments ― along with cash ― offers significant benefits to new business owners, along with their workers and customers:

 • Digital payments offer faster service: Tap-and-go app payments are fast to process for customers and employees, meaning quicker service that benefits everyone.

-• Digital payments reduce employee theft: Digital payments reduce employee fraud, making it harder for unscrupulous team members to steal from your business.
+• Digital payments reduce employee theft: Digital payments reduce employee fraud, making it harder for unscrupulous team members to steal from your business in its early days.

-• Digital payments can improve a business’ image: Offering digital payment options shows that your company is a forward-thinking business.
-Customers understand you’re ahead of the curve.
+• Digital payments can improve a business’ image: Offering digital payment options shows that your company is a forward-thinking business, which is doubly important if you are in the launch stage.
+Customers understand you’re ahead of the curve, giving your business an initial boost.

 • Digital payments help businesses stay competitive: Tap-and-go payments and a wide variety of digital payment options may help you stand out from the competition.